carlospalol/money/README.rst

 Localization
 ------------

 Do not keep any kind of locale conventions database inside this package.
-Locale conventions are extensive and change over time.
-There is already such a database (the Unicode Common Locale Data Repository), and an excellent python API for it: `Babel <https://pypi.python.org/pypi/Babel>`_.
+Locale conventions are extensive and change over time; keeping track of them is a project of its own.
+There is already such a project and database (the Unicode Common Locale Data Repository), and an excellent python API for it: `Babel <https://pypi.python.org/pypi/Babel>`_.

 Currency
 --------